These bites would also be an ideal part of an afternoon tea

 Making the dough

 Combine the flour, baking powder and salt and sift.
 Add the butter cubes and rub with your fingers together with the flour until a wet sand consistency.
 Add the muscovado sugar (and optional almond extract) and combine to form a smooth dough ball.
 Be careful not to overwork the dough by kneading too much, because you will not get that crumbly texture but make sure you end up with a smooth dough and all the butter is completely incorporated.
-Divide the dough into 2 equal parts, wrap both parts in clingfilm and leave to rest in the fridge for 1 hour.
+Divide the dough into 2 equal parts, cover and leave to rest in the fridge for 1 hour.

 Making the rondo bites